 - 3. Choose Mount at the top menu bar.

-However, if no partition is showing up but the manufacturer's name like WD and Seagate, the partition table (A unit of data describing the partition information on the hard disk) may be damaged or lost.
+You may see no partition showing up in Disk Utility but the manufacturer's name like WD and Seagate.
+This means the partition table (A unit of data describing the partition information on the hard disk) is damaged or lost.
 As a result, macOS is unable to recognize the external hard drive.
 In this situation, you're advised to recover important data with iBoysoft Mac Data Recovery first, and then reformat this hard drive.

 Step 2: Check if the file system of the external hard drive is recognizable